Homemade Lox Spread

 Variations

-• Miami Cream Cheese – Include all of the optional add-ins: capers, dill, chives or scallions, capers, lemon, and parsley (or include most of them – Miami cream cheese is lox spread on steroids!).
+• Miami Cream Cheese – Include all of the optional add-ins: capers, dill, chives or scallions, lemon, and parsley (or include most of them – Miami cream cheese is lox spread on steroids!).

 • Try finely minced red onion instead of the scallion.